1zc/CS2-Pterodactyl/README.md

 - Download egg(s) from the `/pterodactyl` directory.
   - `cs2.json`: Egg for CS2
   - `csgo.json`: Egg for CS:GO
 - Import into your Pterodactyl nest of choice.
-[Read here if you need a guide on how to do this.](https://github.com/parkervcp/eggs#how-to-import-an-egg)
+You can do this by navigating to the Admin section of your Pterodactyl panel, "Nests" under "Service Management", and clicking "Import Egg".

 ## Docker Image Information